Application Deadline: 5 p.m. March 15, 2019

 - Recipients of previous NRS student research grants (e.g. Mathias or VESR grants) must submit a one-page report (final or progress) of the previously funded project.

-- A list of any permits that are required to carry out the research, and/or copies of the permits.
+- A list of any permits that are required to carry out the research, and/or copies of the permits or applications.